mathwizard1232/startup-simulator/docs/FUTURE_IMPROVEMENTS.md

 4. Time-to-market vs. code quality trade-off should be a key strategic decision for players.
 5. Different employee types could have varying effectiveness in coding, testing, and bug fixing.
 """

+## Refactor notes

+We have a lot of very long files.
+We should refactor to break up these files.

+We should opportunistically consider refactors at key steps, like after demo is done and while planning for MVP, or after MVP and while planning for the next version and so on.

+We go fast when implementing a particular plan, and will be lazy on refactoring, but will include refactoring before beginning any major new phase of development.

+## Testing notes (our testing of Startup Simulator)

+We've reached a state of complexity where we really do need automated tests to avoid breaking existing functionality while making new changes.

+These tests should be end-to-end tests, in addition to any unit tests we may or may not add.
+We should have some testing that exercises the entire system.

+I don't know what tooling would be best for this.
+We should look into that.

+We are going to continue to do planning first, coding second, manual testing third, and automated testing fourth, but we want to add automated testing to avoid having to keep re-testing the entire system after every change or missing new bugs.